oren/oren.github.io/articles/liberating-structures/README.md

 # Liberating Structures
+This article is in work in progress state.
+I need to think about a clear way to explain it.

 ## 1. What is it?
 Mechanism to increase productivity and innovation: find your goal, than create the meeting format that ensure that the team executes towards this goal.